UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/amalia.munteanu/index.md

 -Buzzer: An audio output device that emits sound when activated once the player loses all the lives.

--Tastatură Matriceală 4x4 cu Butoane: A 4x4 matrix keypad for inputting the letters.
+-Keypad: A 4x4 matrix keypad for inputting the letters.

--Potentiometru Stereo 10k: A stereo potentiometer used for adjusting analog signals.
+-Potentiometer: A stereo potentiometer used for adjusting analog signals.

--Breadboard HQ (830 Puncte): A breadboard for prototyping the circuit necessary for the project.
+-Breadboard: A breadboard for prototyping the circuit necessary for the project.

--3 LEDs Roșii de 3 mm cu Lentile Difuze: 3 red LEDs with diffused lens for visual indication.
+-3 LEDs: 3 red LEDs with diffused lens for visual indication.

 -Buton 6x6x6: A tactile push button for manual control or input.